ENGibr0him/E-Commerce-BE/README.md

 This backend project sets up a simple e-commerce API with user authentication, product management, and a cart system using **MongoDB** and **Express.js**.
 You can extend the functionality further by implementing features like admin roles, product filtering, and adding authentication for routes.

-For any further issues or enhancements, feel free to ask for help!

 ---

-**End of README**